bondarukoleh/java_playground/info/maven.md

 name, url, organization, developer, timezone, email, id, role, licence, distribution...

 Dependencies.
-Before maven - you need to download locally all dependencies for your project, which was not effective.
+Before the maven - you need to download locally all dependencies for your project, which was not effective.
 Maven can manage it for you.
 All popular dependencies maven stores on his repository (like npm) in .jar files.
-All dependencies in repository, same as you project has coordinates, identification: groupId (backwards url), artifactId (name of dependency), and version.
-With this you can add package you want to your project with pom.xml
+All dependencies in the repository, same as you project has coordinates, identification: groupId (backwards url), artifactId (name of dependency), and version.
+With this you can add package you want to your project with a pom.xml

 e.g. I want to use a logger in my code.
 I need to add dependencies section to pom.